Speaker of the House of Representatives (Japan)

 The Speaker of the House of Representatives (衆議院議長, Shūgiin-gichō) is the presiding officer of the House of Representatives of Japan, and together with the President of the House of Councillors, the Speaker is also the head of the legislative branch of Japan.
 The Speaker is elected by members of the House at the start of each session.

-The current Speaker of the House of Representatives is Fukushiro Nukaga, who took office on 20 October 2023.
+The current Speaker of the House of Representatives is Eisuke Mori, who took office on 18 February 2026.